-Budgeted cost: £55,551
+Budgeted cost: £57,500

-Activity Evidence that supports this approach Challenge number(s) addressed Funded breakfast club places for PPG children Previous attendance evidence and improved punctuality of target PPG children 1,2 Improve attendance DfE - The Link Between Absence and Attainment - overall absence had a statistically significant negative link to attainment - i.e. every extra day missed was associated with a lower attainment outcome 2 Increase reading at home by supporting parental routines EEF - Working with parents to support children's learning recommendations - established link between home learning and performance at school 4, 5 Provide a broad range of trips and visits - including Adding Advantage curriculum EEF Arts Participation - Approaches can have a positive impact on academic outcomes in other areas of the curriculum.
+Activity Evidence that supports this approach Challenge number(s) addressed Funded breakfast club places for PPG children Previous attendance evidence and improved punctuality of target PPG children 1, 2 Improve attendance: 'Attendance is Achievement' focus - Contacting and supporting parents -Identifying and addressing barriers -Praising good and improved attendance DfE - The Link Between Absence and Attainment - overall absence had a statistically significant negative link to attainment - i.e. every extra day missed was associated with a lower attainment outcome Developing an inclusive attendance strategy to support 2 Increase reading at home by supporting parental routines EEF - Working with parents to support children's learning recommendations - established link between home learning and performance at school 4, 5 Provide a broad range of trips and visits - including Adding Advantage curriculum Subsidised trips EEF Arts Participation - Approaches can have a positive impact on academic outcomes in other areas of the curriculum.
 Increased attendance of trips by PPG children.
 1 Play Therapist for target children EEF - social and emotional learning - improves interaction with others and self -management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
-6 Pastoral support EEF - social and emotional learning - improves interaction with others and self -management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
+6 Pastoral/behaviour support Focus children supported 1:1 and in small groups.
+Regulation and metacognition skills EEF - social and emotional learning - improves interaction with others and self -management of emotions - impacts on attitudes to learning and social relationships in school, which increases progress in attainment.
 EEF - Behavioural Interventions 6

-Total budgeted cost: £145,551
+Total budgeted cost: £179,961